-Prerequisite: Permission of school Not offered on a regular basis.
+Prerequisite: Permission of school

 HIPR 6510-Preservation Economics.
 3 hours.
 2 hours lecture and 2 hours lab per week.
 The economic impact of preservation upon communities, its measurement in terms of both financial and environmental benefits and the financial needs and fiscal management of preservation organizations and agencies, with emphasis upon the development and preparation of funding and/or grant proposals.